 Excessive alcohol use can lead to a myriad of health issues, including liver disease, depression, injuries, violence, and cancer.
-In Newton County, in 2018, about 15 percent of adults self-reported excessive drinking in the last 30 days, which was less than the state rate of 16.81 percent.
+In both counties, in 2018, an average 17 percent of adults self-reported excessive drinking in the last 30 days, which was less than the state rate of 16.81 percent.
 Data for this indicator were based on survey responses to the 2018 Behavioral Risk Factor Surveillance System (BRFSS) annual survey, the last year for which data is available.
 Based on preliminary national data, these rates likely increased during 2020, in which alcohol use increased during COVID-19 quarantine periods.